dmasad/Smew/Readme.md

 You can also override the default narration behavior by passing the argument `_text` to narrate any arbitrary string, i.e. `self.narrate(_text="Render this string, no matter what self.narrative says")`.

-**TODO:**

-* At the moment, narration is just printed to the screen.
-It would be nice to track it internally too.

-* In Sea Duck, narration is done using Tracery grammar; that could be handy here too.

 ### Relationships

 As mentioned above, Smew also lets you track relationships between actors.
 Relationships take the form of triples `(Actor, relationship, Actor)`, where the relationships themselves are just strings.
 You can add relationships with the `relate(a, relationship, b, reciprocal=True)` method (either on the model or the event).
 If `reciprocal=True` (the default), *two* relationships are added: `(a, relationship, b)` and `(b, relationship, a)`.
 If `reciprocal=False`, only the exact relationship is created.
 You can end a relationship with `unrelate` with the same arguments (again, if `reciprocal=False` it will only end the relationship in one direction).
 Actors can have any number of relationships, so if at some point you run `relate(a, "loves", b)` and later run `relate(a, "hates", b)` (for the same `a` and `b`), the latter does not overwrite the former; now `a` and `b` both `"love"` and `"hate"` each other.